 However, platelet-rich plasma has not shown effectiveness for other joints and tendons.

 You can read about the other effective treatments for arthritis and other injections for arthritis.
+Dr Masci published a paper summarising the PRP evidence in tendonitis, which is a good resource.

 We still need to determine the optimal number of PRP injections.
 However, for knee osteoarthritis, we recommend 2-3 injections every two weeks.
 For tendons, we recommend one to two injections two weeks apart.

-What to do before PRP therapy
+What to Do Before PRP Therapy

 Generally, we suggest PRP therapy works better if you follow the following guidelines: